How does Telstra’s new Telstra Plus points scheme work?

 What will I be able to spend my points on?

-Telstra hasn't entirely specified what you'll be able to buy or the points cost just yet, but it does state that you'll "be able to redeem your points towards must-have devices, accessories and more".
+Telstra hasn't fully specified what you'll be able to buy or the points cost just yet, but it does state that you'll "be able to redeem your points towards must-have devices, accessories and more".

 Examples it's stated include the Samsung Galaxy S10 and its own Smart Wi-Fi Booster, so it's reasonable to expect mobile and broadband devices and accessories will be the key items you'll be able to spend Telstra Plus points on.